petersbingham/reskit/README.md

   - [twochanradialwell](https://github.com/petersbingham/twochanradialwell)
   - [ukrmolmatreader](https://github.com/petersbingham/ukrmolmatreader)

 We recommend using specific versions of these dependencies, especially for the third party packages.
-If the user wishes to try his luck with later versions of the utilities they should check the version number for any compatibility breaks (the utilities use [SemVer](http://semver.org/)).
+If the user wishes to try their luck with later versions of the utilities they should check the version number for any compatibility breaks (the utilities use [SemVer](http://semver.org/)).
 Note that some distributions of reskit come with the utilities already installed.

 ### Installing dependencies with virtualenv